giornogoldenwind/brother-hll6200dw-aur/README.md

 OS, as a few examples.
 Even Tails doesn't show the GPG instructions anymore in 2022.
 GrapheneOS entirely forgoes GPG in its installation process without any loss of security.

+But alas, there are no upstream Brother GPG signing keys or even checksums.

 ## Credit